 Some of the brush holders have rounded heads on them, some have slightly concave heads, and some (most) have flat heads; all with a groove included around the head near the end.

-Sometimes the right rear and left front frame holes were used to mount the motor with screws and sometimes the right front and left rear; never all four, although that may have been the original intent since there are four holes.
+Sometimes the right rear and left front frame holes were used to mount the motor with screws and sometimes the right front and left rear; never all four, although that may have been the original intent being that there are four holes.
 On early units, sometimes Rivarossi put washers under the screws and sometimes they didn't.

 Inside the motor, there are variations in the commutator form.
 In the early units, the form is a little less substantial with only the slots in the flanges to keep the commutator segments in alignment and relatively thin flanges.
 Then there was a kind of transition where the shaft end flange is thicker and had recesses in it in which the tabs of the commutator segments are postioned.
 The armature end flange was still thin.
 The latest units have both flanges thicker and the recessed areas in the flange at the shaft end.
 These changes were no doubt due to the tendency of the commutator forms on the earlier units to crack or to cook and melt down from heat.